 Visitors with accessibility needs will find plenty to love at LEGOLAND New York.
 The LEGO Factory Adventure ride (pictured) is the first ride at any of LEGOLAND’s eight parks with an ADA accessible vehicle that allows guests to ride in their own wheelchairs, no transfers necessary!
 There are sensory-friendly features for guests with autism, including a Sensory Quiet Room to decompress with weighted blankets, dim lighting, and toys, located in LEGO City.
 There are also illustrated, step-by-step walkthroughs of every ride and show, in a feature called Social Stories, to avoid being surprised by periods of darkness, loud noises, bright lights, or other elements.
 LEGOLAND also provides accommodations for those with visual and hearing disabilities.
 More information is available on the Special Situations section of the LEGOLAND website, and anyone with questions about accessibility features can email LLNY.experience@LEGOLAND.com.

 7. Stay for a Weekend.
 Or Longer!

 With so many rides, shows, and attractions to experience, it’s tough to fit it all in one day, and why should you?
 LEGOLAND New York also has its own hotel where you can continue your LEGO adventure into the evening after the park closes.
-The LEGOLAND New York hotel, slated to open this year, will be the first and only LEGO hotel in the Northeast, with 250 themed rooms.
+The LEGOLAND New York hotel, slated to open August 6, will be the first and only LEGO hotel in the Northeast, with 250 themed rooms.
 Each room has a separate sleeping area for children and includes a virtual assistant who leads treasure hunts and reads bedtime stories.
 The hotel will have a heated pool as well.
 For those who want to experience LEGOLAND before the hotel opens, or who’d like to extend a trip to explore the amazing Hudson Valley, find a place to stay nearby and get ready to have some fun!